-The main reason of having a private scan in London is to jump the NHS que that can be up to 6 weeks.
-Other than faster diagnosis and treatments people choose to have a private scan due to the flexibility od choosing a date and time that doesnt not affect their working life and plans.
+The main reason of having a private scan in London is to jump the NHS que that can be up to 6 weeks long.
+Other than faster diagnosis and treatments people choose to have a private scan due to the flexibility of choosing a date and time that doesnt affect their working life and daily plans.

 Many people want to know what a private ultrasound cost is in London, but unfortunately there is no quick answer.
 Well, there is, but the answer is "it depends…….!"